sandeepchin/SocialMediaAndVaping/README.md

 Ho (null hypothesis) : Social media has no influence on Vaping <br>
 Ha (alternative hypothesis): Social media has influence on Vaping <br>

-- t statistic > talpha/2, therefore we reject Ho.
+- test statistic > talpha/2, therefore we reject Ho.
 - Therefore, social media has influence over vaping.